micropython/micropython/ports/esp32/README.md

 The `install.sh` step only needs to be done once.
 You will need to source `export.sh` for every new session.

-**Note:** If you are building MicroPython for the ESP32-S2, ESP32-C3 or ESP32-S3, please ensure you are using the following required IDF versions:
-- ESP32-S3 currently requires `v4.4` or later.
-- ESP32-S2 and ESP32-C3 require `v4.3.1` or later.

 Building the firmware
 ---------------------